-British Airways pilots could strike this summer – your rights
+British Airways pilots set to strike – your rights

 Thousands of British Airways pilots are to be balloted for strike action in a dispute over pay – and could end up striking as early as August.
 It's unclear what disruption this could cause, but if it does go ahead here's what you need to know.